This post may contain affiliate links. Please read our disclosure policy.

 For The Shortbread Crust

-• Butter: Opt for salted butter that’s been softened but still cool to touch.
-Softening is key for an even dough texture.
-Let it sit on the counter for 30 minutes prior or use a microwave for 10-15 seconds with caution—make sure the butter does not melt.
+• Butter: Use salted butter that’s softened but still cool.
+Let it sit out for 30 minutes or microwave for 10–15 seconds, don’t let it melt.

-• Sugar: Choose granulated sugar to infuse the crust with the perfect touch of sweetness.
+• Sugar: Granulated sugar adds a touch of sweetness.

 For The Pecan Pie Filling